 We seek to achieve growth through the design, development, production, sale and support of innovative products that incorporate advanced technologies.
 We regularly invest substantial amounts in research and development efforts that pursue advancements in a wide range of technologies, products and services.
-Our ability to realize the anticipated benefits of these advancements depends on a variety of factors, including meeting development, production, certification and regulatory approval schedules; execution of internal and external performance plans; availability of internal and supplier produced parts and materials; performance of suppliers and subcontractors; achieving cost and production efficiencies and validation of innovative technologies.
+Our ability to realize the anticipated benefits of these advancements depends on a variety of factors, including meeting development, production, certification and regulatory approval schedules; execution of internal and external performance plans; availability of internal and supplier produced parts and materials; performance of suppliers and subcontractors; achieving cost and production efficiencies, validation of innovative technologies and the level of customer interest in new technologies and products.
 These factors involve significant risks and uncertainties.
 We may encounter difficulties in developing and producing these new products and services, and may not realize the degree or timing of benefits initially anticipated.
 In particular, we cannot predict with certainty whether, when and in what quantities Pratt & Whitney or its affiliates will produce aircraft engines currently in development or pending required certifications.
 Any of the foregoing could adversely affect our business and results of operations.